daschw/leaf.nvim/extras/julia/README.md

 - `"leaf darker"`
 - `"leaf darkest"`

-To make these changes permanent you can add theme to your julia startup file.
+To make these changes permanent you can add them to your julia startup file.

 ```julia
 # ~/.julia/config/startup.jl